 Dad made a sign of acknowledgement.
 “Anything else?”

-“How long you going to be?”
+“How long are you going to be today?”
 She drummed the fingers of her left hand on the desktop.
 Rapid and nervous like, yet, a pretty cool rhythm just the same.

 Dad shrugged.
-“I don’t know.
-Depends on what’s wrong with the truck.
+“I don’t know for sure.
 Expect us when you see us!
 I’ll run into Northfield Super for this stuff here.
 They’re open fairly late now, and they’ve got a sale going for soda and beer.”

 Couldn’t mistake the Oh, yes . . . don’t forget the beer look in Mom’s eyes.
 She said, “There’s school tomorrow, remember.
 Don’t be all night!”